cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 01 End of Peace: Just some basic gold tweaks.
 Probably too easy now, but it's the first scenario, so it ought to be easy IMO.
-02 The Human Army: Just gold tweaks
+02 The Human Army: Just gold tweaks; add some easter eggs for people using debug mode to attack Lanbec'h
 03 Toward Mountains of Haag: Just basic gold/turns tweaks again 04 The Siege of Barag Gor: OK now here's where things really start to change.
   The defenders of Barag Gor kept dying before I could save them, so I had to